emc-openstack/vmax-cinder-driver/README.md

 ## OpenStack Release Support

+In this release additional packages and the following features are supported.
-This driver package supports the Juno and Kilo releases.
-Compared to previously released versions, enhancements include:
+Compared to previously released versions [OpenStack & EMC Git], enhancements include:
 * Support for VMAX All Flash.
 * Oversubscription
 * Consistency Group
 * iSCSI multipath

 ## Supported Operations